soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/compliance20/managing-holds.md

 description: ""
 ---

-# Managing holds in eDiscovery 2.0
+# Working with holds in Advanced eDiscovery